hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-cray-programming-environment/home.md

 * Profiling and performance optimization tools

-Learn more about the HPE Cray Programming Environment components bu exploring the [CPE documentation](https://cpe.ext.hpe.com/docs/).
+Learn more about the HPE Cray Programming Environment components by exploring the [CPE documentation](https://cpe.ext.hpe.com/docs/).

 ## HPE Cray user environment